typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 In this guide we will refer to the application name as `myapp` - please substitute the application name with the actual name of the application you are going to deploy.

 The application name:

-* is referenced in the SBT or Maven build file and forms the Docker image name.
+* is referenced in the SBT or Maven build file and forms the Docker image name; and
 * defines the Kubernetes StatefulSet and Service name.